FGuiffrey/vmachine/README.md

 + You can add virtual hosts as much as you want by placing your configuration in `~/vbox/conf/sites`.
 You just must run these commands :
     - `$ docker-compose build --no-cache`
     - `$ docker-compose up -d`
-+ `docker.sh` is bash script to make start/restart easier.
++ `launch.sh` is bash script to make start/restart easier.
 You'll just have to extract it from this folder and update the path to your docker configuration folder.
 It works as following :
-    - `$ ./docker.sh start (or restart) virtualmachine`
+    - `$ ./launch.sh start (or restart) vmachine`
 + `bash_aliases` also contains an alias to make the connection to a docker container easier : `$ godocker`.
 For example, to connect to the PHP-FPM container : just run
-`$ godocker virtualmachine_web_1`
+`$ godocker vmachine_web_1`